 The fair value of PSUs and RSUs at the date of grant to the PRSU Plan participants, determined using the Monte Carlo Simulation model in the case of PSUs, are recognized as compensation expense over the vesting period, with a liability recorded in trade and other payables.
 In addition, the RSUs and PSUs are fair valued at the end of every reporting period and at the settlement date.
-Any change in fair value of the liability is recognized as compensation expense in income.
+Any change in fair value of the liability is recognized as compensation expense in profit or loss.

-(t) Recently adopted accounting standards
+(t) Recently adopted accounting standards and policies